Chiron19/SimpleEM/Readme.md

 sudo ./tinyem
 ```

-And you will see the following output on your terminal, which indicates the demo is running successfully:
+And you will see the following output on your terminal, which indicates the demo is running successfully:
 ```sh
 [Server] 172.16.0.3, Listening on 5556
 [Client] Socket Created!